7 Public Health Programs Libraries Can Implement

 • Use telehealth platforms

-• Search for reliable online health resources
+• Find reliable online health resources

 4. Health Resource Navigation Support

 Libraries frequently help patrons navigate complex systems such as government services, insurance programs, and community resources.
+Libraries can support health navigation by helping patrons locate:

 • Local clinics and health services